 Among Christians, the books of Tolkien are controversial.
-I understand why many godly parents have doubts about a fantasy series that has spawned so many unwholesome imitations, as well as an unwholesome Hollywood version of itself.
+I understand why many godly parents have doubts about a fantasy series that has spawned so many unwholesome imitations, as well as an unwholesome Hollywood version.
 But I myself do not think Tolkien's work should be set off limits.
 Nowhere else in the world of literature do we find a better portrayal of noble character.
 The books are outstanding in other ways also, so I think the best policy is to let our children read about Frodo and his friends.
 Yet I would advise parents to guard their children from taking a wrong view of magic.
 Tolkien uses magic simply as a literary device to convey larger meaning.
 Good magic represents the power of God, and the good magician represents the man of God.
 But although his choice of symbols makes a good story, it certainly can leave false impressions.
 Children should be told that real magic is always occult and real magicians are always evil.

 White, John.
 Archives of Anthropos, a series of six books by the original author.
 The first book, Tower of Geburah, was published in 1978 by InterVarsity Press.